baothanhng123/Midterm_Flutter/README.md

 In main.dart file, line 33 "final String ipAddress = 'YOUR_IP_ADDRESS_HERE'"
   1. If run main.dart file on Emulator, change Ip Address to 10.0.2.2
   2. If run main.dart file on on Window, change Ip Address to localhost
+V. Run the program
+  1. Open MongoDBCompass, create a new connection with default URI and connect to it
+  2. Run server.js file
+  3. Run Flutter project